ramikham/Parallel-Programming/Matrix Multiplication/README.md

-# Comparing Various Ways of Implementing the Matrix Multiplication Algorithm
+# Comparing Various Ways of Implementing Parallelizing the Matrix Multiplication Algorithm

+The file *Matrix_Multiplication.h* contains the following methods of implementing matrix multiplicaiton:
+ * Sequential algorithm: Implemented using the O(n<sup>3</sup>) algorithm, so it used three for-loops
+ * Using the collapse(2) clause to parallelize the two outermost loops together
+ * Parallelizing the two outermost separately
+ * Using the reduction() clause
+ * Transposing the second multiplicand matrix to speed-up performance by avoiding cahce misses

 | Method | Matrix Size | Number of Threads | Samples | Time |
 |--------|:-: |:-:|:-:|:-:|